aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/managing-ole-objects/access-and-modify-the-display-label-of-the-linked-ole-object/_index.md

 ## **Access and Modify the Display Label of the Linked Ole Object**

-Please see the following sample code, it loads the [sample Excel file](64716810.xlsx) that contains the Ole Object.
-The code accesses the Ole Object and changes its label from Sample APIs to Aspose APIs.
-Please see the console output given below that shows the effect of the sample code on the sample Excel file for a reference.
+Please see the following sample code; it loads the [sample Excel file](64716810.xlsx) that contains the Ole Object.
+The code accesses the Ole Object and changes its label from **Sample APIs** to **Aspose APIs**.
+The console output shown below demonstrates the effect of the sample code on the sample Excel file for reference.

 ## **Sample Code**